Okra

 USDA Planting Zone: 3–11

-Special Notes: Very productive and heat-tolerant.
-Ideal for fresh eating, cooking, and freezing.
+Special Notes: Very productive in heat and humidity.
+Great for cooking, freezing, and preserving.
 Matures in about 55–60 days.

 This guide provides information on when to start seeds inside, direct seed, and transplant starter plants in the different regions of Florida.